-If you are interested in using Skype this news, he recently found an exploit which can be used by other Skype users to discover their local and remote IP addresses in.
+If you use Skype interested this news, it was recently found an exploit which can be used by other Skype users to discover its remote and local IP addresses in.
 A note posted on the blog skype-open-source has revealed the details of this exploit.

-Unfortunately the process of using this exploit is quite simple.
+Unfortunately the process for using this exploit is quite simple.
 First, a person can download a hacked version of SkypeKit and then change some registry keys.
-Then all that person has to do is to try to add a new contact in the program Skype.
-Recipient data revealed when you click the User Information Card Skype.
-Not even necessary to send a confirmation of contact for the user, which means that he or she will not be aware that they are watching their IP addresses.
+Then all that that person has to do is try to add a new contact in the Skype program.
+Recipient data is revealed when you click on the information card Skype.
+It is not even necessary to send a confirmation of contact for the user, which means that he or she will not be aware that they are watching their IP addresses.

-This method could be used to determine the country of origin of a Skype user and know the city, next to which ISP has that user.
+This method could be used to determine country of origin of a Skype user and know the city, along which ISP has that user.
 It could also be used by hackers to go after a particular team.
 However, it seems that only works if a Skype user is online at the time the request is made.
-We have contacted Skype to give us information about this vulnerability and if they have plans to fix it.
+We have contacted Skype to give us information about this vulnerability and whether they have plans to fix it.

-John Gruber had it right when they pointed to the review of Dan Frakes' email application Mountain Lion , which highlights the fact that the application has eliminated its support for RSS (he calls an "omission interesting" what is right and that was done discreetly).
-In fact, it is the most interesting aspect of the review, even though this information is buried in the bottom of the article, together with an indication that indicates what RSS support also seems to have been removed from Safari.
-(Read More ...)
+John Gruber had it right when he pointed to the review of Dan Frakes' of the mail application Mountain Lion , which highlights the fact that the application removed its support for RSS (he calls it an "interesting failure", the It is right and that was done discreetly).
+In fact, it is the most interesting aspect of the review, although this information is buried in the bottom of the article, along with the mention indicating that RSS support also appears to have been removed from Safari.

-Fujifilm introduces the perfect solution for advanced photography enthusiasts, who have been in the search for results similar to those offered by a DSLR, but without having to carry a heavy team goals.
-Now, they can get their hands on the new FinePix HS30 a compact megazoom semi promises versatility and optical quality.
 (Read more ...)

-Fujifilm, the Japanese leader in photographic technology, introduces its latest digital camera models star in the Venezuelan market.
-It is innovative FinePix F550, FinePix T300, T200 and FinePix FinePix HS20, four teams designed with the firm intention that the high-level photography is becoming more affordable, for those looking for the highest quality image capture.

-CPS celebrates new achievements framed an important path that brings success and recognition.
-This time the company's commercial team and Hector Riccio, general manager for Venezuela, received from the hands of Henry Mareque, Country Manager of Cisco, the distinctions "Best Architectural Partner Play Data Center Virtualization", "Collaboration among Partners" and "Spirit One Cisco ", which recognized the company's performance during fiscal year 2011.
+Fujifilm presents the perfect solution for advanced photo enthusiasts, who have been in finding similar to those offered by an SLR results, but without a heavy equipment transport objectives.
+Now, they can get their hands on the new FinePix HS30, a semi compact megazoom promises versatility and optical quality.
 (Read more ...)

-Successfully held the Forum "Free Knowledge and Technological Sovereignty in the Bolivarian Revolution

-In the framework of the V National Conference on Technological Sovereignty, organized by the Collective Teletriunfador, performed alongside numerous social groups and individuals committed to the consolidation of the country's technological sovereignty, the Forum "Free Knowledge and Technological Sovereignty in the Bolivarian Revolution ", which provided a meeting place for organized community, political and intellectual movements in order to create awareness about the importance of free knowledge and technological self-determination within a new social framework based on an expanding solidarity of peoples .
+Fujifilm, the leading Japanese brand in photographic technology, introduces its latest digital camera models star in the Venezuelan market.
+It is innovative FinePix F550, FinePix T300 FinePix T200 and FinePix HS20, four teams designed with the firm intention that the high-level photography is becoming more affordable, for those seeking the highest quality image capture.

+CPS celebrated new achievements framed in an important path that brings success and recognition.
+This time the sales team of the company and Hector Riccio, general manager for Venezuela, received at the hands of Enrique Mareque, Country Manager of Cisco, the distinctions "Best Architectural Play Partner Data Center Virtualization", "collaboration between Partners" and "Spirit One Cisco ", which recognize the performance of the company during fiscal year 2011.
 (Read more ...)

-Surfing the net I found a number of Adobe products that can be very useful to both designers and developers, will comment the properties of some of them: Adobe BrowserLab is an application that facilitates cross-browser compatibility testing, Adobe Helium allows create interactive content, widgets and animations all with html5 and css3, Adobe Master allows Synchronize, store, share, and review the Project, another of these interesting Adobe product is Adobe Muse which allows graphic designers to create and publish professionally, websites without writing code.
+Successfully Forum "Free Knowledge and Technological Sovereignty was held in the Bolivarian Revolution

+Under the V National Conference on Technological Sovereignty, organized by the Collective Teletriunfador, took place close to several social groups and individuals committed to the consolidation of technological sovereignty, the Forum "Free Knowledge and Technological Sovereignty in the Bolivarian Revolution "which provided a meeting place between organized community, political movements and intellectuals in order to raise awareness about the importance of free knowledge and technological self-determination within a new framework based on social solidarity constant expansion of towns .
 (Read more ...)

-As I always say, the use of free software is not a technical problem if not ethical, that is the detail as would the famous Cantinflas.
-If you could bring free software into a mathematical formulation, would be as follows:

-S oftware Royalty = (Freedom + Sovereignty + Ethics) ^ Consciousness

-But in terms of media power is concerned, we can not deny that global proprietary software houses manage them very well [have the resources], denigrating and underestimating the free software movement and sometimes terrorizing the population to prevent its use.
-With the development of free software better quality and more successful communication strategies, free software has become a major headache for digital jailers and hegemonic.
-It is no coincidence that large corporations like Google, IBM and Sun have migrated much of its technology platform to free software [GNU / Linux, Python, Ruby, MySql], supporting or taking advantage of the free software movement worldwide to improve their business models .
-If you want to know the strategies and practices can watch Microsoft monopoly called Halloween Documents to get an idea.

-When I analyze the business strategies of proprietary software, I start to realize a constant: the phase of user rights, and therefore digital incarceration, let's put it like this, when we buy or give us a pair of shoes, we can use at will, after long use, we can send them to change the sole or dye them, maybe give them to a brother or acquaintance you need them, at the last pair of shoes is ours and we can do whatever we want with them.
-Is it the same with proprietary software ?, Then obviously not, first of all do not buy proprietary software, as we can not give it away, or lend, or adapt, much less copy, so I really do not buy only what you ask on loan to the software company [a loan that is very expensive by the way], to the end when you go to a store and buy a proprietary software, what you're really buying is the case, with its beautiful and well thought out designs that attract attention of users., for anything you are buying software as the final can not do anything with it, anything you do with something that really was yours.

-To take an obvious example for all, now there have been efforts to promote open formats and interfaces that enhance interoperability between systems from different manufacturers.
-In contrast to this Office takes its latest version of the form (.
-Docx,.
-Pptx,.
-Etcx) which not only restricts the interoperability with other office suites like OpenOffice if not additional to this conditions the same package compatibility between its Office of previous versions [+ $$$] leaving organizations vulnerable and tied to a technology that expires very quickly just for more money.
-Not to mention the restrictive and exclusive technologies Apple with its audio and video devices that force you to use just something that is well identified with the rotten apple [it's my way or the highway]

-Choose examples to explain the disadvantages that a country like ours to use proprietary software.
-I go with another example imagine we have all the digitized data of the birth of a country under the Office format, [so sure = S] while we're on good terms with Microsoft and paying the license we can make use of OUR information, but imagine disaster would happen if this information quedase kidnapped and therefore unavailable, for a reason as simple as we decided to change office solution [migration problems in sight] or simply are included in the blacklist of the axis of evil, as is well described in this article, ie free software is a matter of sovereignty and independence no cost.
-There are other interesting and innovative ways to explain the concepts of free software and copyleft, such as the project OpenCola

-Adobe says Flash support for tablets based on Google with its next version of the Android operating system "Honeycomb" will be available "in a few weeks."

-Honeycomb is the first version of Android designed for Tablet PCs and is expected with great impatience.
-The Motorola Xoom tablet will launch on Thursday as the first to run this software but initial versions do not come with flash.
-Verizon, which will put it on sale, previously said that Flash to be available in "spring 2011."
+While surfing the net I found a number of Adobe products that can be very useful to both designers and developers, will comment the properties of some of them: Adobe BrowserLab is an application that facilitates testing browser compatibility, Adobe Helium allows create interactive content, widgets and animations around with HTML5 and CSS3, Adobe Master lets you synchronize, store, share, and review projects, one of these interesting adobe product which is Adobe Muse allows graphic designers to create and publish a professional, websites without writing code.
 (Read more ...)

+As I always say, the use of free software is unethical if not a technical problem, here is the detail as would the famous Cantinflas.
+If free software could pose a mathematical formulation would be as follows:

+Free oftware S = (Freedom Sovereignty + + Ethics) ^ Consciousness

+But in terms of media power is concerned, we can not deny that houses global proprietary software handle them well [they have the resources], denigrating and underestimating the free software movement and sometimes terrorizing the population to prevent its use.
+With the development of free software better quality and more successful communication strategies, free software has become a big headache for digital jailers and their hegemonic pretensions.
+It is no coincidence that large corporations such as Google, IBM and Sun have migrated much of its technology platform to free software [GNU / Linux, Python, Ruby, MySql], supporting or taking advantage of the movement of global free software to improve their business models .
+If you want to know the strategies and Microsoft monopolistic practices can watch called Halloween Documents to get an idea.

+When I analyze the business strategies of proprietary software, I begin to realize a constant: the progressive elimination of user rights, and therefore their digital imprisonment, so let's put, when we buy or we give away a pair of shoes, we can use at will, after long use, we can send them to change the sole or dye them, maybe you give away a brother or acquaintance who need them, at the last pair of shoes is ours and we can do whatever we want with them.
+Is it the same with proprietary software ?, Because obviously not, first of all do not buy proprietary software, because we can not give it away, or lend it or adapt let alone copy it, so I really do not buy only what you ask on loan to the software company [a loan which is very expensive by the way], to the end when you go to a store and buy a proprietary software, really what you're buying is the case and its unique and thoughtful designs they call the attention of users., for anything you are buying the software because the end you can not do anything with it, anything that you do with something that really was yours.

+To take an obvious example for all, now there have been efforts to promote open formats and interfaces to improve interoperability between systems from different manufacturers.
+In contrast to this Office draws its latest version in the format (.docx, .pptx, .etcx) which not only restricts interoperability with other office suites such as OpenOffice if it determines that additional support from the same office suite Previous versions [+ $$$] leaving organizations vulnerable and tied to a technology that expires very quickly just because more money.
+Not to mention the restrictive and exclusionary Apple technologies with audio and video devices that force you to use only something that is well identified with the rotten apple [it's my way or the highway]

+Choose examples to explain the disadvantages for a country like ours to use proprietary software.
+I go with another example imagine that we have all the digitized data of the birth of a country under the Office format, [it is safe and = S] while we're on good terms with Microsoft and paying licenses we can make use of our information, but imagine disaster would happen if this information quedase kidnapped and therefore unaffordable for such simple reason as we decided to change office solution [migration problems in sight] or simply are included in the blacklist of the axis of evil, as is well described in this article, ie free software is a matter of sovereignty and independence no cost.
+There are other very interesting and innovative ways to explain the concepts of free software and copyleft, such as project OpenCola

+Adobe says Flash support for tablets based on Google with its next version of Android "Honeycomb" operating system, will be available "within weeks".

+Honeycomb is the first version of Android designed for tablets, and is expected with great impatience.
+The Motorola Xoom tablet will be launched on Thursday as the first to run this software, but early versions do not come with flash support.
+Verizon, which will put it on sale, to said previously that Flash will be available in "spring 2011" (Read more ...)

-This has been an interesting week for the web design community.
-W3C has unveiled the official logo for HTML 5 to help developers and designers to "tell the world that are using HTML5."
-The logo was designed by the design agency Ocupop , and licensed under a Creative Commons Attribution 3.0, a permissive license that allows 'mix' the licensed work.
-The logo has been made available to all on bumper stickers and t-shirts, there are also a gallery of examples to promote the logo and usage.
+This has been an interesting community of web design week.
+W3C has unveiled the official logo of HTML5 to help developers and designers to "tell the world that are using HTML5".
+The logo was designed by the design agency Ocupop , and licensed under a Creative Commons Attribution 3.0, a permissive license to 'mix' the licensed work.
+The logo has been made available to everyone on stickers and T-shirts, there is also a gallery of examples for the promotion and use of the logo.
 (Read more ...)